Dale0311/react-v2/README.md

   {curr_user = user.name?? default_name }
 - optional chaining - access the property of an object {username = user?.name} #returns null if the user is falsy
+- if we want to use OR
+  {placeId || '???'} -> if first is truthy else return the second

 ### map function